Our Safety Net

 OUR SAFETY NET, A NATIONAL COLLABORATION

 At the Animal Refuge League of Greater Portland, we are redefining what it means to save lives.
-In 2018, our life-saving efforts welcomed cats, dogs and small animals to our organization from more than 60 partner shelters and rescues across the country.
+Our life-saving efforts welcome cats, dogs and small animals to our organization from 60 partner shelters and rescue groups across the country.

-Our safety net spanned thousands of miles across the great state of Maine, collaborating with 21 organizations within our very own state.
+Our safety net spans thousands of miles across the great state of Maine, collaborating with 21 organizations within our very own state.

-And, we said “welcome to Maine” to thousands of pets from 21 organizations outside of our home state, arriving by plane, bus and van.
-From the deep south to California, Utah to Puerto Rico.
-We welcomed them with open arms and a promise for a new beginning.
+And, thousands of pets from organizations outside of Maine arrive by plane, bus and van every week.
+From the deep south to California, Texas to Puerto Rico.
+We welcome them with open arms and a promise for a new beginning.

 We’re so proud to work with our transport partners to make a difference for so many pets in need.
 Together, we are saving lives.